swfans/sndbanker/README.md

 Using a properly formatted .txt file and source sound files, the tool can assemble a set of sound samples into a SOUND.DAT file usable by the game.

-Place the tool in the root directory of the sound files from the swars-sfx repository.
+Place the tool in the root directory of the sound files from the syndwarsfx-sfx repository.

 ### Usage